Varun-Hegde/Collaborative-Music-Playing-System/README.md

 # Collaborative-Music-Playing-System using [Spotify API](https://developer.spotify.com/documentation/web-api/)

-A web app where people can create and join music rooms and control music playing on a device.
+- A web app where people can create and join music rooms and control music playing on a device.
-To create a new room, a user needs to login through his spotify account(implemented using **OAuth**).
+- To create a new room, a user needs to login through his spotify account(implemented using **OAuth**).
-To access/join the room users only need the room code.
+- To access/join the room users only need the room code.
-They can play/pause or skip songs playing on Room Admin's device depending up on the permissions set by admin.
+- They can play/pause or skip songs playing on Room Admin's device depending up on the permissions set by admin.
-Room admin needs to have a spotify premium account.
+- Room admin needs to have a spotify premium account.
-It uses Spotify API.
+- It uses **Spotify API**.
-<kbd>⇥</kbd>

 ## Technologies Used